Bodygram

 38% of returns were caused by size issues.
 Size was the top reason for returns.

-My Role & Strategy
+My Role

-As the lead UX designer, I defined the product concept, collaborated closely with leadership, and conducted research and prototyping to balance user needs, technical constraints, and business goals.
+As the senior UX designer, I defined the product concept, collaborated closely with leadership, and conducted research and prototyping to balance user needs, technical constraints, and business goals.
 I worked cross-functionally with engineering, product, and sales to deliver an experience that could scale.

 Competitive Analysis